-The positive change in working capital requirement was € 12.0 million.
-The DSO ratio reached 41 days at the end of June 2018, while the DPO was 94 days.
+The positive change in working capital requirement was \in 12.0 million.
+The DSO (Days Sales Outstanding) ratio reached 41 days at the end of June 2018, while the DPO (Days Purchases Outstanding) ratio was 94 days.

-Cash out related to taxes paid reached $\in$ 26.6 million increasing by $\in$ 10.0 million compared to June 2017.
-This increase is mainly due to the remaining part of the tax payment in Belgium for $\in$ 4.4 million, tax payment in the Netherlands for $\in$ 2.0 million and also tax payments related to new acquisitions realized in 2017 for $\in$ 1.9 million.
+Cash out related to taxes paid reached \in 26.6 million increasing by \in 10.0 million compared to June 2017.
+This increase is mainly due to the remaining part of the tax payment in Belgium for \in 4.4 million, tax payment in the Netherlands for \in 2.0 million and also tax payments related to new acquisitions realized in 2017 for \in 1.9 million.

-Net outflow related to cost of net debt of $\in$ 0.6 million increased by $\in$ 0.2 million compared to the first semester 2017.
+Net outflow related to cost of net debt of \in 0.6 million increased by \in 0.2 million compared to the first semester 2017.

-Cash outflow linked to reorganization costs and rationalization costs represented respectively $\in$ 2.1 million and $\in$ 2.5 million.
+Cash outflow linked to reorganization costs and rationalization costs represented respectively \in 2.1 million and \in 2.5 million.